What is a Travel Credit Card?

 Are travel credit cards worth it?

-Travel credit cards are a good choice if the rewards you earn can be redeemed for travel that’s worth more than what you could have earned from other credit cards.
-Before deciding whether a travel credit card is right for you, do the math on where your money is currently going, and ask yourself whether you could benefit from earning rewards for future travel expenses.
+Before deciding whether a travel credit card is right for you, do the math on where your money is currently going, and ask yourself whether you could profit from earning rewards for future travel expenses.

 Share article